AninaSchwarz/my_website/content/media/_index.md

 Here is a list of events where I contributed as invited expert or speaker.

 ### 2025
-March 2025, invited speaker to the symposium on *Envisioning Democratic Futures.
-How artificial intelligence will shape democracy.*  Boston College, Newton, US.
+March 2025, invited speaker to the symposium on *"Envisioning Democratic Futures.
+How artificial intelligence will shape democracy".*  Boston College, Newton, US.

 ### 2024